avinashbarnwal/sanatana-dharma/dohe/dohe.md

 - beta jaaye kya hua, kaha bajaavai thaal. aavan jaavan hoy raha, jyon keedee kee naal.
 Kabir says that on the birth of a son, you played the plate and celebrated happiness.
 Why this happiness?
 This coming and going is bound to happen, just like a queue of ants keeps on coming and going.
+- karata tha to kyaun raha, ab kari kyaun pachhataay. bovai ped babool ka, aam kahaan te khaay.
+When you used to do bad deeds and did not understand even after explaining, then why are you regretting now?
+When you have sown the acacia tree, then from where will you get the sweet taste of mango fruits, that is, you get the fruit according to your deeds.

 ### Philanthropy